highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/03.menu/04.mocap-system/docs.md

   * Are you clear of no eflective surfaces nearby? (ie. picture frames, whiteboards, shiny tables).
   * Is the lighting consistent across the room (minimal outdoor lighting)?
   * Try restarting SteamVR

-* My avatar’s feet keep going underground!

-  * This is a known issue we are working on.
-To avoid this from occurring frequently, don’t jump around too much.
-For a quick fix, just drive forward or teleport using the controller.

 Final note:
 Remember to charge your trackers when you aren't using them so that you don't have to deal with a low battery tracker negatively impacting your performance.